Table of Contents

 Grade III: Patients diagnosed with Grade III acne likely suffer from a higher rates of inflammation, leaving the skin tender and often painful to the touch.
 This severity sees patients with a high number of papules and pustules, and they may also exhibit painful nodules.

-Grade IV: This is the most severe grade in acne diagnoses, and individuals with severe acne will exhibit a large number of papules, pustule, nodules, and pus-filled cysts.
+Grade IV: This is the most severe of all acne grades, and individuals with severe acne will exhibit a large number of papules, pustule, nodules, and pus-filled cysts.
 Severe acne is often observed on varied areas of the body, including the back and chest.
 This type of acne is the most likely to cause permanent skin damage in the form of scarring and disfiguration if treated improperly.

 Mild acne is common, and luckily, generally responds well and quickly to proper treatment.
 Mild acne can be cleared with gentle cleansing, or with the use of topical treatment options.
 If this treatment prompts little change, a doctor may prescribe stronger creams, lotions, and other topical options.

 Salicylic acid vs benzoyl peroxide has long been a hot topic in the treatment of acne.
 Salicylic acid is a Beta Hydroxy Acid and has proven to be one of the most effective acne treatments, and a safer option than benzoyl peroxide.
 It features keratolytic properties, meaning it dissolves keratin, making it an ideal exfoliating ingredient.
 Salicylic is chemically comparable to aspirin, and can help reduce redness and calm inflammation as pores open up and clear out.
 When salicylic acid is applied to the skin, it can help break down the fatty compounds found in sebum that can cause pores to clog.
-BioClarity products contain the highest allowable concentration of salicylic acid to ensure effective acne treatment.
-This acid works on plugged comedones by sloughing off dead skin cells and clearing pores.
+BioClarity products contain the highest allowable concentration of salicylic acid to ensure effective treatment for acne.
+This pimple treatment works on plugged comedones by sloughing off dead skin cells and clearing pores.

 Sulfur has been used in treating acne for thousands of years, and in the 1950s, it became available in a foam product designed for direct application to the skin.
+Can sulfur work on acne?
 Sulfur dries out the skin, consequently drying out and shrinking pimples.
 It tends to be gentler than Benzoyl Peroxide treatments, and is less likely to dehydrate the skin, which would result in further irritation.

 Alpha Hydroxy Acids